-At GateHouse Treatment, we have written about this before and we will write about it again.
-Mainly because it is important.
+At GateHouse Treatment, we have written about this before and we will write about it again; mainly because it is important.
 There are so many websites, ads, and phone numbers out there designed to look like helplines when they are not.
-When you decide to search for treatment for addiction, time is of the essence.
+When you decide to search for treatment for drug/alcohol addiction, time is of the essence.
 You need to find a treatment center that has openings, accepts your insurance and meets your needs–all before you or your loved one lose the nerve to get help.
 In the industry, this is called a crisis moment.
-The vulnerability and desperation that many people feel when picking a treatment center has given rise to a culture of unethical practices in the addiction treatment industry.
-They are literally taking advantage of that crisis moment.
+The vulnerability and desperation that many people feel when picking a treatment center have given rise to a culture of unethical practices in the addiction treatment industry.
+They are literally taking advantage of these crisis moments.

 While shady business practices happen in recovery centers across the country, Florida has made the most headlines.
 In 2015, the insurance company Cigna announced that it wouldn’t offer policies in the state because of the booming recovery industry known for ripping off insurance companies.
 More recently, sober homes have been accused of taking kickbacks and a Florida doctor was recently sentenced to ten years in Federal prison for his part in a sober home scheme.
 This stems from a culture in which individuals and companies seek to profit off people struggling with addiction.
 Where there is demand, there is supply.